Canon PowerShot SX120 IS Digital Camera Review

 The front of the SX120 IS is dominated by that behemoth of a lens, the majority of which is hidden flush to the body when not in use, rapidly extending (in a couple of seconds) to maximum wideangle with a press of the slightly recessed but clearly labeled lozenge-shaped on/off button up top.
 On initial inspection the front of the SX120 and SX110 are identical, but look very close and you’ll see that the handgrip on the left is just a little wider.
 Three narrow slits indicate the built-in microphone nestling top left of the lens, and over to the right-hand side of the lens we find the same rounded window housing the AF assist/self-timer lamp as found on the earlier SX110.

 While the above changes are largely cosmetic, when it comes to more practical considerations there’s a more important omission.
+Check out cosmetic surgeon practicing in Princeton, NJ for more information.
+Also, cosmetic dentist San Diego provide general and cosmetic dentistry care as well as teeth whitening, dental implants, and more!
 As on its predecessor there’s no optical viewfinder or EVF – the space instead occupied by the built-in flash.
 Continuing around the slight curve of the handgrip we find a loop for attaching the supplied wrist strap and a sturdy pull-open plastic cover for the AV out, DC in and USB ports.

 The top of the SX120 is likewise identical to its predecessor.
 The SX120 has the exact same user-friendly control grouping as the SX110, namely a shooting mode wheel, on/off button and shutter release button encircled by a zoom lever.
 The mode dial is almost flush with the top of the body, although fortunately the dial itself has enough of a ridged surround to be able to turn it decisively with your thumb, and there’s a cutaway portion at the camera back to allow access.
 It has a stiff action with a distinct click, so you’re highly unlikely to shoot past the setting you want in the heat of the moment.